appcircleio/appcircle-docusaurus/docs/testing-distribution/testing-portal.md

 In the example image, the profile has a static authentication method, so it is displayed as Static Login.

-You can find out more about the login methods in the [using authentication for distribution](/distribute/create-or-select-a-distribution-profile#authentication) section.
+You can find out more about the login methods in the [using authentication for distribution](/testing-distribution/create-or-select-a-distribution-profile#authentication) section.

 :::info
 Please note that the Privacy and Terms URLs are optional.
-If they have not been configured within the Info tab of your profile settings, they will not be visible in the Tester Portal.
+If they have not been configured within the Info tab of your profile settings, they will not be visible in the Testing Portal.
 :::